Electoral boundaries

 All proposals are subject to several rounds of public consultation to ensure that the final recommendations are reflective of the communities they represent.

-The final recommendations made by the Commission will be used at the next UK Parliamentary general election after the publication of their report.
+The final recommendations are made in time for the next UK Parliamentary general election after the publication of their report.

 Does a parliamentary boundary review affect my council services?